umbraco/rfcs/cms/0021-future-proofing-the-umbraco-backoffice.md

 1. Standalone UI library (RFC soon - January 2021)
 2. Defining backoffice API (RFC spring 2021)
 3. Implement backoffice (RFC summer 2021)

+It can be helpful to watch (this umbracoCoffee)[https://youtu.be/i0QfgRYj0zQ?t=1681] episode where Filip Bech, CMS Program Manager for Umbraco, introduces  the RFC and the thoughts behind it.

 ## Motivation
 Umbraco’s backoffice is a big reason editors AND developers choose Umbraco.
 It is easy to use and flexible to customize to specific needs for a project/client